-- 1. The candidate's major advisor shall be appointed by the director of the School of Music after consultation with the chairman of the department of the candidate's area of emphasis - 2.
-The Examination Committee shall be composed of at least four faculty members of the School of Music, recommended by the

-- a.)
-This committee shall include the major advisor, the secondary emphasis advisor, and represent the following departments in the School of Music: music history and literature. music theory and composition; the respective performance or conducting area for DA candidates whose primary emphasis is in performance, performance/pedagogy or conducting; and a faculty representative. appointed by the Dean of the Graduate - b.)
-The departments represented by the above committee members shall design. administer, and evaluate the written comprehensive examination in their respective area, in consultation with the full Examination Committee. - 3.
+- 1. The candidate's major adviser shall be appointed by the director of the School of Music after consultation with the chairman of the department of the candidate's area of emphasis. - 2.
+The Examination Committee shall be composed of at least four faculty members of the School of Music, recommended by the major adviser, approved and transmitted by the Director of the School of Music to the Dean of the Graduate School for appointment. - a.
+This committee shall include the major adviser, the secondary emphasis adviser, and represent the following departments in the School of Music: music history and literature, music theory and composition; the respective performance or conducting area for D.A. candidates whose primary emphasis is in performance, preformance/pedagogy or conducting; and a faculty representative, appointed by the Dean of the Graduate School. - b.
+The departments represented by the above committee members shall design, administer, and evaluate the written comprehensive examination in their respective area, in consultation with the full Examination Committee - 3.
 An oral comprehensive examination shall be given by this committee only after successful completion of the written comprehensives.
 (For additional information see Academic section "Graduation.") - 4.
-The Research and Dissertation Committee shall be composed of at least four faculty members of the School of Music. recommended by the major adviosr, approved and transmitted by the Director of the School of Music to the Dean of the Graduate School for appointment.
-In addition, a faculty representative from a department other than the School of Music shall be appointed by the Dean of the Graduate School - a.)
+The Research and Dissertation Committee shall be composed of at least four faculty members of the School of Music, recommended by the major adviser, approved and transmitted by the Director of the School of Music to the Dean of the Graduate School for appointment.
+In addition, a faculty representative from a department other than the School of Music shall be appointed by the Dean of the Graduate School. - a.
 This committee must unanimously approve the topic for a dissertation and the topic proposal must be signed by all committee members.
-The Committee, in consulatation with the appropriate applied department, will also approve the repertoire for the candidate's recital or concert and will grade the program.
+The Committee, in consultation with the appropriate applied department, will also approve the repertoire for the candidate's recital or concert and will grade the program.
 For additional information see "Doctor of Arts Sequence and Check List" published by the School of Music.